telerik/kendo-ui-core/docs/controls/editors/dropdownlist/overview.md

 ### Value Templates

+The value template manages the way the selected value of a DropDownList is rendered.

-The example below demonstrates how to define a value template.
+The following example demonstrates how to define a value template.

 > **Important**
 >